dwarvesf/handbook/icy/icy-withdraw.md

 ---
 title: How to withdraw ICY to fiat
 date: 2024-03-13
-description: This guide show how to swap ICY to fiat.
+description: This guide show how to swap and withdraw ICY to fiat
 authors:
-  - minhcloud
+  - minh_cloud
 tags:
   - icy
   - dfg
-  - payment
-  - tutorial
 ---

 Before you can withdraw ICY, please make sure that you have already had the crypto wallet and Binance wallet.
 If you don't have any, please follow this [guideline](https://memo.d.foundation/playbook/community/how-to-setup-crypto-wallet-to-withdraw-icy/).